Team

 Head of Medicinal Chemistry, Stanford ChEM-H

-Dr. Mark Smith has led the Stanford ChEM-H Medicinal Chemistry Knowledge Center since 2013.
+Dr. Mark Smith has led the Stanford ChEM-H Medicinal Chemistry Nucleus since 2013.
 Herein, he collaborates extensively with biologists and physician scientists to incorporate medicinal chemistry into their current and future research endeavors.
 Mark is also the Medicinal Chemistry Co-Lead for the Stanford Innovative Medicines Accelerator (IMA) and Director of the Stanford CHEM-H Undergraduate Entrepreneurship Program.
 Previously, Dr. Smith worked as a senior scientist at Roche Pharmaceuticals research facilities both in Palo Alto, CA and Nutley, NJ, where he specialized in antiviral research.
 Dr. Smith is a founder of Riboscience LLC and is a Scientific Advisory Board member of Tranquis Therapeutics.

 Andrew Hinman, Ph.D.